Sharaal/screeps.com/develop/README.md

   - Repair a structure (only if energy > 50%)
   - Repair a wall (only if energy > 75%)

-## Memory

-- The memory will be cleaned up every 100 ticks from old creep and spawn data

-# ToDos

-# Optimizations

-- A spawn builder should always be build in a room next to the spawn which should be build to select a home energy storage in the near

 # Ideas

 - Add "renew" functionality: